andraugust/andraugust.github.io/index.md

    <td width="50%" class="full">
        <p><em>2017-11</em></p>
        <p>
-         This post documents a robot that learns to crawl using a reinforcement learning algorithm called Q-learning.
-Initially the robot moves randomly but eventually learns actions that lead to positive rewards and desirable motion.
-Included is a video showing the robot in action.
+         This post documents an arduino-based robot that learns to crawl using Q-learning.
+Initially the robot moves randomly but eventually finds actions that lead to positive rewards and desirable motion.
+Included is a video of the robot in action.
        </p>
    </td>
    <td width="50%" class="full">